import-js/eslint-plugin-import/README.md

 Note that if there are _no_ named exports, nor a default export, this rule will not report a mismatch, to allow Babel-style `import` of CommonJS modules.

 Provide the `es6-only` option in your rule config if you would like to enforce this on all imports.

+### `no-common`

+Report for imports that are defined as CommonJS modules, identified by the presence of `module.exports` or `exports[...]` assignments at the root scope of the module.
+Off by default.